cdhunt/automatedops/content/blog/2015-05-28-blog-refresh.md

 The other benefit of this migration is I'm moving the source from my Dropbox account to [Github](https://github.com/cdhunt/automatedops).
 I've also started using [Code](https://code.visualstudio.com/) as my editor which handles working with the mixed content (markdown, html, css) extremely well and it has first-class support for Git built in.

 The downside is, I haven't yet written that post about cross-domain remoting.
+That's next.
+After I shave this yak.